The Guillotines: Plot

 During the final battle, Haidu arrives with a large attack force to destroy Wolf and Leng, with the village was evacuated ahead of time.
 Musen volunteers chose to remain to defend the village and help the others escape.
 Haidu's army uses guns and cannons; rendering the village defenses useless against the might of ballistics.
 Ufortunately, Musen is gunned down.
-Leng sadly finds Musen dying and mourns for her passing.
+Leng sadly finds Musen dying and mourns for her death.
 Haidu completely decimates the Han village and finds Leng on a mountain edge with Wolf.
 Believing his time had come, Wolf asked Leng to relay a message of peace to the emperor and welcomes Leng to end his life.
 With the death of Wolf by Leng's hands, Haidu and Leng return to the palace with honor.

 Back at the palace, Wolf's head is displayed as proof of the rebellion's defeat; with both Leng and Haidu received praises from the emperor, believing his golden age shall come.
 However, Leng uncharacteristically tells the Qianlong Emperor the reason for rebellion: there is neither prosperity nor happiness with the public; and the emperor's vision of a golden age would be hindered.
 Heeding the emperor, Leng reminds him that he must make peace and relieve the suffering of the people to sustain his vision.
 When asked if he would be there when it arrives, Leng points out the emperor wishes to erase the shameful past legacies and that would mean his life as well, since he is last Guillotine.
 Despite his earlier actions, Haidu tries to stop Leng from choosing death, but Leng remains insistent.
 With a sad reluctance, the emperor has Leng executed; the epilogue reveals that the Qianlong Emperor was one of the longest running rulers and held peace between the Manchurian and Han, but there was no historic mention of the Guillotines during his reign.